www.Hollybot.me From Surviving to Living Podcast

 Another woman arrived, her face a mass of sores and scabs.
 I overheard her explaining her appearance.
 “I burned myself while frying food.”
 The woman next to me, aware of my naivety, leaned over to whisper, “Don’t believe her.
 That’s meth for you.
 She’s a picker.”

 “What??!”
-I recoiled in horror.
+I recoiled.
 “What do you mean?”

-And so it went, women coming and going, my new education rounding out.
-The day came for Eliza’s release.
-I’d already heard the phrase, “I’ll write you,” repeated many times by departing inmates to those left behind.
-I’d been quick to catch on that this was a lie, if a well intentioned one.
+“She’s been picking at her face.
+She did that to herself.
+Drugs will do that to you.”
+Examining the new woman more fully, her wounds did not resemble burns.
+She left a few days later.
+And so it went, women coming and going until the day came for Eliza’s release.
+I’d already heard the phrase, “I’ll write you,” repeated many times by departing inmates to those left behind, catching on that this was a lie, if a well intentioned one.

 As Eliza readied to go she turned to me and said, “I’m going to write to you.”
-Surprised, I looked up, searching her face for the reason.
+Surprised, I searched her face for the reason.
 At the time, the jail housed about 10 women, and I felt no special connection to Eliza.
 Perhaps sensing my confusion she clarified, “I know what it’s like to be locked up, how hard it is, how lonely it is.
 I’m going to write to you.”

 Over the next three months no one was more reliable, more dependable, than Eliza.
 Her letters and cards continued to greet me at least three times a week, every week, until I walked out the door.
-I was humbled.
 I am still humbled all these years later.
 She consistently spent time, money, and energy on me.
 She expected nothing in return.
+She was the first unexpected person to treat me thus.
+She would not be the last.

-She altered my worldview, but not me, not yet.
+She altered my worldview but not me, not yet.

 Discussion Questions: